1 July 2023

 - Interest in planetary science, spacecraft, optical sensors, radio telescopes

-- Contact the Primary Supervisor, Dr Guifre Molera Calves to discuss your suitability and the project's requirements; and
+- Contact Dr Guifre Molera Calves to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.